SCIM (System for Cross-domain Identity Management) Integration

 Step 3: Map Groups and Roles in Harvey

-- Map synced directory groups to Harvey roles.
+- Map synced directory groups to Harvey roles

-- Review your mappings carefully before broad rollout.
+- Review mappings carefully before rollout

 Note: Users without an explicit group-to-role mapping receive the default role you selected during setup.